-Lunch and dinner whilst in Kathmandu.
+Lunch and dinner in Kathmandu

-Travel insurance which covers emergency Rescue and Evacuation.
-(See the travel insurance page)
+Travel insurance which covers emergency rescue and evacuation (See the travel insurance page.)

-International airfare and airport departure tax (See the international flights page)
+International airfare and airport departure tax (See the international flights page.)

-Nepal entry visa; you can obtain a visa easily upon your arrival at Tribhuwan International Airport in Kathmandu.(Tourist Visa with Multiple Entries for 15 days can be obtained by paying US $ 25 or equivalent foreign currency.
-Similarly, Tourist Visa with Multiple Entries for 30 days and 90 days can be obtained by paying US $40 and $ 100 respectively.
+Nepal entry visa; you can obtain the visa easily upon your arrival at Tribhuwan International Airport in Kathmandu (Tourist Visa with Multiple Entries for 15 days can be obtained by paying US $ 30 or equivalent foreign currency.
+Similarly, Tourist Visa with Multiple Entries for 30 days and 90 days can be obtained by paying US $50 and $ 125 respectively.
 Please bring 2 copies of passport size photos).

-Alcoholic, hot and cold drinks.
+Alcoholic, hot and cold drinks

-Tips for trekking staff and driver (Tipping is expected).
+Tips for trekking staff and driver (Tipping is expected.)

-Any others expenses which are not mentioned on 'Price Includes' section.
+Any others expenses that are not mentioned in the Price Includes section

-- Duffel or Rucksack bag or suitcase (We will provide one complimentary ACE duffel bag for you to keep)
+- Duffel bag (We will provide one complimentary Ace the Himalaya duffel bag which is yours to keep.)

 Upper Body - Head / Ears / Eyes

-- Fleece jacket or pullover.
+- Fleece jacket or pullover

 Lower Body – Legs